 A volt/amp/ohmmeter and megohmeter of adequate range and quality will be required to conduct the following electrical tests.
 The suggested equipment indicated below is commercially available, or an equivalent substitute may be used.

-Ohmeter To measure resistance (ohms) to ground
+Equipment Use Ammeter To check AC Voltage and current (amperage) Ohmeter To measure resistance (ohms) to ground